Nursing Homes Are Already Grappling with a Historic Labor Crisis

 Read the latest nursing home provider survey.

-The result: seniors who need care are put on waitlists, family members have fewer care options and must travel farther to see their loved one, and hospitals are overwhelmed with patients who should be discharged, increasing costs to the health care system.
+The result: seniors who need care are put on waitlists that are days, weeks or even months long, family members have fewer care options and must travel farther to see their loved one, and hospitals are overwhelmed with patients who should be discharged, increasing costs to the health care system.

 The Silver Tsunami is Almost Here

 In the coming years, there will be fewer young people to help care for a rapidly growing elderly population.
-More innovative solutions will be necessary to respond to changing demographics.
+Comprehensive and innovative solutions will be necessary to respond to changing demographics.